Looking4Cache/node-red-contrib-remote/README.md

 ## Contact

-You can get more information on [www.remote-red-com](https://www.remote-red.com).
+You will find more information on [www.remote-red-com](https://www.remote-red.com).
 You can contact me by mail through info@remote-red.com.

 ## Version History